byangschool/CCC/README.md

 ### Running the program

-To see code, download the program and open it using Webstorm to see code.
+To see code, download the program and open it using Webstorm.

 To run, open using terminal and go to file location